slint-ui/slint/docs/builtin_elements.md

 FIXME: write docs

+When not part of a layout, its width or height defaults to 100% of the parent element when not specified.

 ## `TouchArea`

 The TouchArea control what happens when the zone covered by it is touched or interacted with the mouse.

+When not part of a layout, its width or height defaults to 100% of the parent element when not specified.

 ### Properties